 Taipei at Night

-The sole reason we made this hike.
+This picture is the sole reason we made this hike.
 And it was awesome!
-Once the sun had set and the crowds somewhat dispersed, we bided our time and found some great spots to take some night shots of Taipei.
+Once the sun had set and the crowds somewhat dispersed, we waited for some great spots to take night shots of Taipei.
 Our favorite spot was further up past the rocks and to the left where there is a half-covered platform.
 Here, there are flat railings for you to place your camera (if you don’t have a tripod) and get the perfect night shot of Taipei!

-Overall, this hike was short and very sweet but if you’re looking for a little bit more hiking then we suggest pairing this hike with our Neihu hike.
+Overall, this hike was short and very sweet but if you’re looking for a little bit more distance in your hiking then we suggest pairing this hike with our Neihu hike.
 Make sure to check it out when in Taipei.
 Enjoy!